ttytm/bartender/README.md

 ## Usage

-For now, please refer to the sample files for usage.
+Unfortunately, there is currently no API reference available.
+Until the API stabilizes and a proper, longer-lasting documentation can be provided, please refer to the sample files.

 ### Run examples